Registration Renewal in Ohio

 Ohio vehicle registrations can be renewed with the Ohio Bureau of Motor Vehicles (BMV) in a number of ways.
 When your registration is going to expire, you can renew online, by phone, through the mail, or in person at the Deputy Registrar's Office.
 Below you will find information to help you along your way.

-When you register and renew your vehicle, you have two options for how long you’d like your cycle to be:
+When you register and renew your vehicle, you have several options for how long you'd like your registration cycle to be:

 Your registration expires on your birthday, and it is by this date that you will be required to renew.

-You are NOT ELIGIBLE for a biennial registration if your vehicle:
+You are NOT ELIGIBLE for a 2 year registration if your vehicle:

 - Carries an apportioned license plate under the international registration plan.

 - Is considered a special vehicle (e.g. off-highway motorcycles, snowmobiles, etc.).